yuyu1815/genspark-export-csv/README.md

 - xlsx-populate for Excel file generation

 ## Project Structure

+This repository is organized into two main directories:

+### CSV Export Chrome Extension (`csv/` directory)
 - `src/`: Source code
+    - `extensions/`: Extension-related code
         - `manifest.json`: Extension configuration
         - `content.js`: Content script that runs on GenSpark pages
         - `background.js`: Background script for the extension
         - `icons/`: Extension icons
 - `build.bat`: Build script to package the extension
 - `build.js`: Node.js build script
 - `webpack.config.js`: Webpack configuration
 - `dist/`: Output directory for the built extension (created by build script)

+### HTML to Figma Tests (`html/` directory)

+- `html-to-figma/`: HTML to Figma library
+- `src/`: Source code
+    - `figma/`: Figma-related code
+        - `test/`: Test scripts for HTML to Figma conversion

 ## Build Process

+### CSV Export Chrome Extension

+1. Navigate to the `csv` directory: `cd csv`
-1. Install dependencies: `npm install`
+2. Install dependencies: `npm install`
-2. Run the build script: `npm run build`
+3. Run the build script: `npm run build` or `build.bat`
    - This will run webpack to bundle the JavaScript files with dependencies
    - Then it will copy the manifest.json and icons to the dist directory
-3. The extension files will be in the `dist` directory
+4. The extension files will be in the `dist` directory
-4. Load the extension in Chrome as described in the Installation section
+5. Load the extension in Chrome as described in the Installation section

+### HTML to Figma Tests

+1. Navigate to the `html` directory: `cd html`
+2. Install dependencies: `npm install`
+3. Run the tests: `npm test` or `npm run test:all`
+    - `npm test` runs the enhanced HTML to Figma test
+    - `npm run test:all` runs all the test scripts

 ## License
 See the LICENSE file for details.